alexcaussades/FS25_AuctionHouse/README.md

 # FS25 - Auction House

 ## 📌 Description
-FS25 is an auction system that allows players to trade various products with other users or sell them to the highest bidder.
+MOD - Auction House - FS25 is an auction system that allows players to trade various products with other users or sell them to the highest bidder.
 This building functions as a dynamic marketplace where everyone can easily list their items.

 ## 🎯 Features
 - **Listing items for sale**: Users can place their products in the Auction House with a fixed price or in auction mode.